Enquiry Type -

 - Essential in the first step of digesting food: chewing, biting and grinding

-- Encourage normal development of the jaw bones and muscles
+- It is the basis for development of jaw bones and muscles

-- Ensure there is enough room for permanent teeth to erupt
+- They create room for permanent teeth to erupt

 - Help your child feel comfortable about the way he/she looks